splunk-soar-connectors/microsoftdefenderforendpoint/README.md

 [get secure score](#action-get-secure-score) - Retrieve your Microsoft Secure Score for devices
 [get file](#action-get-file) - Download a file from a device using live response
 [put file](#action-put-file) - Put a file from the library to a device using live response
-[cancel live response](#action-cancel-live-response) - Cancel a live response action.
+[cancel live response](#action-cancel-live-response) - Cancel a live response action
 [run script](#action-run-script) - Run a script from the library on a device using live response
 [get missing kbs](#action-get-missing-kbs) - Retrieve missing KBs (security updates) by given device ID